spotlightpa/poor-richard/content/newsletters/talkofthetown/_index.md

 max-width = "730px"

-title = "News for north-central PA" white-subhead = "Sign up for" yellow-subhead = "Talk of the Town for essential news from our State College bureau" deck = "The news that matters to your community — from the PA Wilds to Happy Valley"
+title = "News for north-central PA" white-subhead-first = "Sign up for" yellow-subhead = "Talk of the Town" white-subhead-second = " for essential news from our State College bureau"

+deck = "The news that matters to your community — from the PA Wilds to Happy Valley"

 bullets = [